Malware Removal Test 2017

 |False Alarm Test included|

 Good malware detection is very important to find existing malware that is already on a system.
 However, a high protection or detection rate of a product does not necessarily mean that a product has good removal abilities.
 On the other hand, a product with low detection rate may not even find the infection and therefore not be able to remove it.
 Most AV vendors may by now already have addressed and fixed/improved the next releases of their products based on our findings in this report.
 Some users may wrongly assume that anti-virus products just delete binary files and do not fix anything else, e.g. the registry.
 This report is also intended as a little informational document to explain that professional anti-virus products do much more than just deleting malicious files.
-We advise users to make regular backups of their important data and to use e.g. imaging software.
+We advise users to make regular backups of their important data and to use e.g. imaging software so that they can restore their systems if necessary.

 - Thorough malware analysis for each sample, to see exactly what changes are made